rclone/rclone/docs/content/commands/rclone_config_create.md

 with `State` as empty string.

 If `--all` is passed then rclone will ask all the config questions, not just the post config questions.
-Parameters that are supplied on the command line or from environment variables are used as defaults for questions as usual.
+Any parameters are used as defaults for questions as usual.

 Note that `bin/config.py` in the rclone source implements this protocol as a readable demonstration.